 The infinity pool is a great reward at sunset, after a busy day touring the area.
 Just think yourself immersed in the water watching the unique hills landscape.

 You can select either a room or a boutique bungalow.
 The healthy and wide breakfast is a great way to start the day.

-The Loolecondera are is located right in the middle between Kandy and Nuwara Eliya.
-This is where the the tea scene started, in 1860.
+The Loolecondera area is located right in the middle between Kandy and Nuwara Eliya.
+This is where the tea scene started, in 1860.